Art-of-WiFi/UniFi-API-browser/README.md

 >**NOTICE**
 >
->This repository has been transferred to a new GitHub organisation account, the project maintainer will remain the same and will continue to actively maintain it.
+>The repository has been transferred to this new GitHub organisation account, the project maintainer will remain the same and will continue to actively maintain it.
 > If you have previously installed the API Browser tool using `git clone`, you may consider pointing the clone to the new repository URL.
 You can do this with the following command from within the directory of your clone:
 >```bash
 >$ git remote set-url origin https://github.com/Art-of-WiFi/UniFi-API-browser.git